 - While set in Paris, Killing Zoe was entirely filmed in Los Angelas.
 If it weren't for the french actors, this could be any other Noir picture.

 - Ronin starts and finishes in a realistic grubby corner café in Paris, and takes in the Périphérique ring-road, a condemned residential area in the midst of being torn down and a convention hall that could be anywhere.

-- Banlieue13 is set almost entirely in Paris's worst suburbs.
+- Film/Banlieue13 is set almost entirely in Paris's worst suburbs.

 - Averted in both Moulin Rouge!! and Moulin Rouge! (the 1952 film).
 Both set in the Gay Nineties, in the historically accurate latter the streets are filthy and smelly, muggings are common and prostitutes are frequently arrested.
 In the former the beautiful Moulin Rouge contrasts with the reality of that era (that inner-Paris was a slum and drug and drink addicts line the streets).